 LifeSkills has even more content that can further support your teaching of CV skills and help your students on their employment journey.
 Check out links to further resources below.

-‘CV skills lesson one’ should be followed by CV skills lesson two: Fine-tuning your CV to stand out to employers, which teaches students how to tailor their CV to catch the eye of businesses.
+CV skills lesson: Writing a successful CV one should be followed by CV skills lesson two: Fine-tuning your CV to stand out to employers, which teaches students how to tailor their CV to catch the eye of businesses.
+You’ll also find worksheets and an online lesson film which will give students a chance to get more CV tips and use our interactive CV Builder.
 You can also further support job-hunting success through complementary interactive tools like How to write a cracking cover letter, or by spinning the Wheel of strengths and writing an application for one of the jobs it suggests.

 Help us to continue creating relevant content for you by leaving some additional feedback.